iH04EP/proton-link/README.md

 })
 ```

 Now you have a link instance that can be used in the browser to login and/or transact.
-See [options](https://greymass.github.io/proton-link/interfaces/linkoptions.html) for a full list of available options.
-Also refer to the [proton-link-browser-transport](https://github.com/protonprotocol/proton-link-browser-transport/tree/master#basic-usage) README for a list of available options within the transport.
+Refer to the [proton-link-browser-transport](https://github.com/protonprotocol/proton-link-browser-transport/tree/master#basic-usage) README for a list of available options within the transport.

 ### Create a user session